Ultimate Guide to Dealing with Dog Anxiety and Reducing Stress

 What is dog anxiety?

-Dog anxiety refers to a range of emotional and behavioral responses in dogs caused by stress, fear, or other negative emotions.
-It can manifest as excessive barking, destructive behavior, aggression, or withdrawal.
+Dog anxiety refers to a range of emotional and behavioural responses in dogs caused by stress, fear, or other negative emotions.
+It can manifest as excessive barking, destructive behaviour, aggression, or withdrawal.

 What are common signs of dog anxiety?